Goofy-Goobers-DECO3801/ar-geotag-app/README.md

 - The Android tests can be run with the `Android Tests` configuration.
 - The Unit tests can be run by running the `Unit Tests` configuration.
+- The Android Studio linter can be run with the `Lint` configuration.

 ### Style